gtalarico/pyairtable/docs/source/migrations.rst

 API Changes
 ------------

-When writing pyAirtable, we a few changes to the api:
+We used this new major release to make a few breaking changes:

 * Introduced a simpler api that's more closely aligned with Airtable Api's patterns.
 * Created more a flexible API (:class:`~pyairtable.api.Api`, :class:`~pyairtable.api.Base`, :class:`~pyairtable.api.Table`)